green-coding-solutions/website/content/blog/network-carbon-emissions-in-green-software.md

 ---
-title: "Network Carbon Emissions in Green Software - How to quantify and keep actionable"
+title: "How to Measure and Act on Network Carbon Emissions in Green Software"
-date: 2025-07-28
+date: 2025-08-05
 author: "Arne Tarara & David Kopp"
 authorlink: "https://www.linkedin.com/in/arne-tarara/"
 ---

-Green Software is all about making software emit less carbon emissions.
-Most parts of that can be directly quantified as the compute, storage, memory etc. are physically accessible.

-A big unknown and supposedly big contributor to carbon emissions of IT however is the network traffic.
-Since we built the internet to be hyper decentralised and routing packages in the internet is a beast of it's own no one can guarantee you if a package from Berlin to Amsterdam will go more or lest directly or take a detour via Belgium, or even through Poland and Denmark.

-Also you do not know which hardware is used along the way to repeat the signal and route it accordingly.
+We have gotten pretty good at measuring the emissions from things like computing, storage and memory usage, because the hardware is right in front of us.
+But when it comes to network traffic, things get murky.

+## So what is the carbon footprint of sending a cat meme? ##

+The internet is a tangled web of cables, routers, and towers and your data might take a wildly unpredictable route from Berlin to Amsterdam (via Belgium, Poland or Denmark).

+Basically, we often can’t know the exact path or what networking hardware is used along the way, which makes it difficult to know how much energy is really being used.
 Academia has looked at this problem in the past through different approaches and this blog article shall analyse which of these models is most useful for Green Software Practicioners.

+We’ll compare two main methodologies (energy intensity vs. power-based models), discuss which data inputs make sense in 2025, consider system boundaries (which parts of the network to include), and address whether metrics like the Software Carbon Intensity (SCI) score should incorporate network emissions.

 Ready for a ride?
 Let's dive in! (we tried out a new short and bullet point format which we believe is nice to read. leave us your feedback how you like it via [mailto:arne@green-coding.io](arne@green-coding.io))